-Another subsidiary, Aptorum Medical Limited ("AML"), $^1$ is our vehicle for developing our business of delivering medical services in the form of AML Clinic.
+Another subsidiary, Aptorum Medical Limited ("AML"), 1 is our vehicle for developing our business of delivering medical services in the form of AML Clinic.

-We anticipate allocating approximately 20% of our resources to develop projects other than our Lead Projects (such other projects being referred to herein as "Other Projects under Development"), with a strong focus on NativusWell®, and AML Clinic.
-The production of Aptorum Group's dioscorea opposita bioactive nutraceutical tablets has commenced production in Canada and will be marketed under the brand name NativusWell®; once ready for sale, we plan to sell it at online stores and in physical healthcare stores.
+We anticipate allocating approximately 20% of our resources to develop projects other than our Lead Projects (such other projects being referred to herein as "Other Projects under Development"), with a strong focus on NativusWell[®], and AML Clinic.
+The production of Aptorum Group's dioscorea opposita bioactive nutraceutical tablets has commenced production in Canada and is marketed under the brand name NativusWell[®]; we are selling NativusWell[®] online through HKTV Mall, JD.com and NativusWell[®] website.
 AML Clinic is expected to provide us with a modest amount of revenue.
-Even if NativusWell® achieves commercial sales, of which there can be no assurance, revenue from these products alone will not be sufficient for us to carry out all of our plans, but it will assist with name recognition and supplement our income while we develop our Lead Projects.
+Even though NativusWell[®] achieves commercial sales, revenue from these products alone will not be sufficient for us to carry out all of our plans, but it will assist with name recognition and supplement our income while we develop our Lead Projects.